 Your role as a lender is to work with your borrowers to understand their unique situation and identify their unique needs, if any.

-Our role at Prudent Lenders is to work with you (lenders) to ensure what you seek to do and accomplish on behalf of your client is SBA compliant.
+Our role at Prudent Lenders, a lender service provider (LSP), is to work with you (lenders) to ensure what you seek to do and accomplish on behalf of your client is SBA compliant.
 We may need to obtain approvals from SBA and secondary market investors to achieve this.

 How to Request a Loan Deferral